Making a visible difference for people with sight loss

 In 1882 we acquired a house in Alexandra Street where blind people could live and work.

 The retail unit on Victoria Street in Wolverhampton sold baskets, chair seating and mats made by the men and women in the workshop on Alexandra Street.

 Following the purchase of land in Sedgley from the Earl of Dudley in 1961, our centre for the blind opened its doors in 1963.
 The centre included a concert hall, handicraft centre, braille library, offices and a large single storey building containing workshops.

 In 1968 the institute created a new fund to build a residential home to support local blind people.
 At the time the nearest homes for the blind were in Birmingham and Stoke-on-Trent.

-Beacon House was opened in March 1973, with a further 15 bungalows funded by the industrialist Sir Charles Haywood opening in 1976.
+Beacon House was opened in March 1973, with a further 15 bungalows funded by the industrialist Sir Charles Hayward opening in 1976.

 In 1991 we became Beacon Centre for the Blind.

 With our change of name came an increase in the range of services offered.
 In 2003 the workshops ceased to be a main focus and they closed leading to a need to redevelop the site.